Glacier Bancorp (NASDAQ:GBCI) Releases Earnings Results, Beats Expectations By $0.08 EPS

-Glacier Bancorp (NASDAQ:GBCI – Get Free Report) posted its quarterly earnings data on Friday.
-The bank reported $0.49 EPS for the quarter, topping analysts’ consensus estimates of $0.41 by $0.08, Briefing.com reports.
-Glacier Bancorp had a return on equity of 7.66% and a net margin of 19.63%.
-The company had revenue of $197.32 million for the quarter, compared to the consensus estimate of $198.32 million.
-During the same quarter in the previous year, the business earned $0.72 EPS.
-The company’s quarterly revenue was down 15.1% compared to the same quarter last year.
+Glacier Bancorp (NASDAQ:GBCI – Get Free Report) issued its quarterly earnings data on Friday.
+The bank reported $0.49 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.41 by $0.08, Briefing.com reports.
+Glacier Bancorp had a net margin of 19.63% and a return on equity of 7.66%.
+The firm had revenue of $197.32 million during the quarter, compared to the consensus estimate of $198.32 million.
+During the same quarter in the previous year, the firm posted $0.72 EPS.
+The company’s revenue for the quarter was down 15.1% compared to the same quarter last year.

-The business also recently announced a quarterly dividend, which was paid on Thursday, December 14th.
-Investors of record on Tuesday, December 5th were issued a $0.33 dividend.
-This represents a $1.32 dividend on an annualized basis and a dividend yield of 3.15%.
-The ex-dividend date of this dividend was Monday, December 4th.
+The firm also recently declared a quarterly dividend, which was paid on Thursday, December 14th.
+Shareholders of record on Tuesday, December 5th were paid a $0.33 dividend.
+The ex-dividend date was Monday, December 4th.
+This represents a $1.32 annualized dividend and a yield of 3.15%.
 Glacier Bancorp’s payout ratio is 65.67%.

 Wall Street Analyst Weigh In